-- Fees, tuition costs and related academic expenses.
-These are paid by the Trust direct to the universities.
+- Fees, tuition costs, and related academic expenses.
+These are paid by the Trust direct to the partner universities.

-- Other allowances are paid for arrival, a laptop and a return flight home.
+- Other allowances are paid for arrival, a laptop, and departure.

-- Economy Class tickets are provided for the initial journey to the place of study, and on final return.
+- Economy Class tickets are provided for the initial journey to the place of study and on the final return.

-- No allowances are paid for spouses and other family members.
+- No allowances are paid for spouses and other family members or dependants.

 How to Apply

-- As long as the courses to be pursued are available, you may apply to more than one partner university at a time.
-Indeed, we recommend you do so, to increase your chances of acceptance, and to broaden the scholarship opportunities available;
+- As long as the course/s you wish to pursue is/are available, you may apply to more than one partner university at a time.
+Indeed, it is recommended that you do so, to increase your chances of acceptance, and to broaden the scholarship opportunities available.

-- Once you have a conditional acceptance or an offer from your chosen partner university, you should apply as early as possible to The Beit Trust for a scholarship, using this
+- Once you have an offer from your chosen partner university, you should apply as early as possible to The Beit Trust for a scholarship.